mParticle/docs/src/pages/developers/sdk/ios/upgrade-to-version-7/index.md

 ## Deeplinking / Attribution

 Version 7 includes a new Attribution API.
-If you use any of our deeplinking partners, including Appsflyer, Button, and Branch, you may need to update your code.
+If you use any of our deeplinking partners, including AppsFlyer, Button, and Branch, you may need to update your code.
 See our [Kits](/developers/sdk/ios/kits#deep-linking) documentation for more.

 ## Shopping Cart